-The UK is filled with unique and fascinating attractions – there’s something to please couples and families alike.
-We gathered a list of top-rated sights and experiences from real TripAdvisor reviews to create a list of the nation's favourite attractions – and you might be surprised at which ones made the top 10.
-You won’t find the usual tourist attractions like the Houses of Parliament or Buckingham Palace here.
+The UK is filled with unique and fascinating attractions – there’s something to please everyone.
+We gathered a list of top-rated sights and experiences from real TripAdvisor reviews to create a list of the nation's favourite attractions – and you might be surprised at which ones made the list, You won’t find the usual tourist attractions like Buckingham Palace here.
 From vineyards and farms to tunnels and beaches, these are visitors’ favourite attractions, showcasing a full range of the experiences available across the UK.

 Attractions in the UK